 \section{Illustrative examples}

 This section analyzes several illustrative examples to gain insight into the behavior of OLNV.
 The first case compares the two alternative implementations introduced in Section~\ref{subsec:ogd_implementation} and discusses their main properties.
 As a result of this analysis, we select the subgradient objective function as the default procedure to perform the update of $\mathbf{q}_t$ in OLNV.
-On a different front, one of the key features of online learning algorithms is their tracking ability, given the chronological order in which the updates are performed.
-In the second illustrative example, we deal with alternating penalty scenarios, demonstrating the salient properties of OLNV to adapt to a changing environment in a concise case.
+One of the key features of online learning algorithms is their tracking ability, given the chronological order in which the updates are performed.
+In the second illustrative example, we deal with alternating penalty scenarios, showing the salient properties of OLNV to adapt to a changing environment.